weiserlab/ambuj/index.md

 ### Interests
 We are interested in wireless embedded systems.
 We like to engineer systems, often at the intersection of electronics, communication and computer science.
 We are involved in two major directions;  [ExaHal] and [STICORS], supported by [Beyond RF].

-We work alongside an incredible group of talented students.
-We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity.

-Previous and current group members represent **eleven** nationalities, including transfeminine non-binary individuals.

 ### Mentorship

 You can also find a list of my previously mentored students [here](https://weiserlab.github.io/ambuj/previoustudent).